c3g/GenPipes_Docs/README.md

 make html
 ```

-By default, html documentation is generated in _build directory.
+By default, html documentation is generated in 'build' sub-directory in the docs directory.
 You can change the location of build directory using the following command:

 ```
 cd docs